serrif/website/main/home.md

 Spread the word of Krebs and let everyone know you're a supporter of his candidacy; with our free presskit and textual resources.
 {: .usa-font-lead }

+* Downloads to press resources are provided without charge.
+Means of printing does not apply.

 ## Krebs for treasurer, candidacy 2019

 [Edison High School](http://edison.tulsa.schooldesk.net/) still needs a man with experience, which is why [Krebs](https://krebsonsecurity.com/about/) is the man we want; with knowledge of online security, coupled with his clientele expertise, Brian Krebs is running for school treasurer.